-After more than six weeks in lockdown, every one of us is no doubt feeling the effects.
-This is challenging for everyone, but can be especially difficult for those with learning disabilities, who can feel highly anxious when things change quickly and the normal pattern of life is disrupted.
+The Covid pandemic has been challenging for everyone and has been especially difficult for those with learning disabilities, who can feel highly anxious when things change quickly and the normal pattern of life is disrupted.

-For many families across the country, being on lockdown is a mentally, physically and emotionally challenging time.
-But for people living with autism and their relatives, these day-to-day struggles are magnified.
-Many parents are now caring for their children who may have a multitude of complex medical needs.
+For many families across the country, lockdown was mentally, physically and emotionally challenging, but for people living with autism and their relatives, these day-to-day struggles can be magnified.
+Many parents have been caring for their children who may have a multitude of complex medical needs.

 Anna has complex learning disabilities, autism, epilepsy and asthma, as well as poor fine and gross motor co-ordination.
 She is in the most vulnerable category